IthacaResearch/ithacaresearch.github.io/_posts/2020-10-02-Market-State-Decoder-Aggressive.md

 > _There is nothing permanent except change_ - Heraclitus

-This strategy estimates the state in which each security is in, and invests in the securities with the best upside outlook.
+This strategy evaluates the "state" in which each portfolio asset is in, and invests in the assets with the best upside outlook.
+The "state" of an asset is a quantity determined from several parameters specific to each security, as: volatility, volumes, short and long term trends, correlations with other assets.
+Once the states have been determined, the portfolio is allocated to the securities with the highest state rank.

 The main advantage of this strategy is its ability to provide a significant improvement over the equity markets performance with a relatively low rebalancing frequency.

-The main source of risk for this strategy is a period in which the major equity indices continuosly switch state.
+The main reason of underperformance for this strategy is a period in which the major equity indices continuosly switch state (i.e. when equity markets move sideways).

+There are two versions of this strategy; the one described on this page is named "aggressive" as the allocations to each asset class can reach 100% of the overall value of the portfolio.

 #### Strategy details
 * Assets: Equity and Government Bonds ETFs